irods/irods_docs/docs/developers/irods_devel_chapter_1.md

 Start a ubuntu container:
    ```
-   $ docker run -it ubuntu:18.04
+   $ docker run -it ubuntu:16.04
    ```

-Inside this container, you can use the following commands to expedite the installation and configuration of an older version of irods, 4.2.6 .
-Never fear, we'll be upgrading it soon.
+Inside this container, you can use the commands below to expedite the installation and configuration of an older version of irods, 4.2.6 .
+(This is not the latest version, but we'll be upgrading it soon.)

-There's no magic here; the install.sh script merely installs prerequisites for and installs (either from internet via APT or local build directories via DPKG) the desired iRODS version.

    ```
    # apt-get update